ipqa-research/yaeos/doc/page/usage/excessmodels/unifaclv.md

 ## Combinatorial term derivatives

+Combinatorial term has two parameters \(z\) and \(d\) that could be modified.
+The \(z\) parameter is always set to 10, and the \(d\) parameter is set to 1 for the Classic Liquid-Vapor UNIFAC model and the PSRK-UNIFAC model, and 3/4 for the Dortmund-UNIFAC model.
+Both could be changed (they are attributes of the UNIFAC objects).

 Calculate the UNIFAC combinatorial term of reduced Gibbs excess energy.
 The subroutine uses the Flory-Huggins and Staverman-Guggenheim combinatory terms as follows: